 Driving Costs Down

 Many driving-related costs are strongly influenced by driver behaviour.
-While it may seem counter-intuitive, employers who proactively measure and manage how employees drive, improve their bottom-line, protect their people and show corporate responsibility.
-Conversely, inertia comes with a high “COI” (Cost Of Ignoring)!
+While the possibility may seem counter-intuitive, employers who proactively measure and manage how employees drive, improve their bottom-line, protect their people and show corporate responsibility.
+Conversely, inertia comes with “bad costs” or to put it another way, a high “COI” (Cost Of Ignoring)!

 How much can a business potentially save by supporting and improving driver behaviour?